Kelly Phillips-Henry, PsyD, MBA, Chief Executive Officer

 Dr. Kelly Phillips-Henry is an experienced Behavioral Healthcare leader with 20+ years of executive leadership in the Colorado Community Mental Health and Department of Defense healthcare systems.
 She is a two-time CEO of large, not for profit community mental health centers in Colorado and currently serves at the CEO at Aurora Mental Health Center where the organization serves the 3rd most ethnically diverse community in the nation.

 Kelly spent 12 years active-duty as a Major in the US Air Force serving as a clinical psychologist overseeing Mental Health/Substance Use clinics, Wellness Centers, and as an Associate Professor at the US Air Force Academy while also running the Cadet Counseling Center.
 Kelly holds a MA and PsyD in clinical psychology and an MBA from the University of Colorado.
 Her passion remains the Rocky Mountains where she spends her free time with her husband and four grown children.
 She is a lifelong marathoner and Ironman triathlete.

-Lori Banks, Chief Experience Officer
+Lori Banks, Chief Administrative Officer